rickclephas/NSExceptionKt/NSExceptionKtCrashlytics/README.md

 That's all, now go and crash that app!

+> [!NOTE]
+> Use the `-spm-crashlytics` version suffix to prevent SPM from downloading other dependencies.

 ## Implementation details

 The Firebase Crashlytics iOS SDK has a limited API, which means it ([currently](https://github.com/firebase/firebase-ios-sdk/issues/10030))